SaerTrial/SaerTrial.github.io/_posts/2024-08-04-sctf-password-locker.md

 ```

 ![Image alt]({{ site.baseurl }}/assets/image/2024-08-04-sctf-password-locker/avatar2+hydrabus.png
- "successful bruteforce the password with the help of avatar2").
+ "Bruteforce the password with the help of avatar2 successfully").